PAST2212/zonethreat/README.md

 TO DO:
 - Add more appropriate measures to give help for domain consolidation operations for specific TLDs / help to find companies forgotten domains / making classification tasks easier
-- Thinking about API Integration
+- Thinking about API Integration from https://github.com/icann/czds-api-client-python
 - Improve Performance